 Lewis Hamilton is the driver with the most podiums at the track, having finished in the top three nine times.
 Ferrari are the team with the most podiums here with nineteen rostrum appearances.
 German drivers have finished on the podium more than drivers from any other nation at this track, with 22 top three finishes.

-From the current grid, there are six previous podium finishers at Albert Park.
+From the current grid, there are five previous podium finishers at Albert Park.
 Lewis Hamilton has the record of nine podiums here, two ahead of Sebastian Vettel.
-Meanwhile, Kimi Raikkonen has taken six podium finishes at the Australian Grand Prix, Fernando Alonso has finished in the top three on five occasions, Valtteri Bottas has two podium appearances and Max Verstappen finished in the top three for the first time at the circuit in 2019.
+Meanwhile, Fernando Alonso has finished in the top three on five occasions, Valtteri Bottas has two podium appearances and Max Verstappen finished in the top three for the first time at the circuit in 2019.

 The polesitter at the Albert Park track has finished on the podium on sixteen occasions.